Creating a Property

 Go to Properties from the menu to the left.

-Click on Create property or Create generic property.
+Click on Create property.

 - Avoid ambiguity